chris31389/blob-integration-tests/README.md

 ## Introduction

 This blog post aims to guide you through an alternative way of running Integration Tests within your project.
 We look to make use of [Testcontainers](https://github.com/testcontainers/testcontainers-dotnet) which support tests with throwaway instances of Docker containers.
+A list of the pre-configured containers can he found [here](https://github.com/testcontainers/testcontainers-dotnet#pre-configured-containers).
 This means we can run tests without going to a deployed instance of the service we look to integrate with, saving time on round-trip-times.
 All code talked about in this post will be [available here](https://github.com/chris31389/redis-integration-tests)

 For the purposes of our project, an Integration Test is defined as an automated test written to test the interaction between code that we have written with a third party service.
 The goal is to prove that the code can communicate as expected with the third party service so that we can identify any defects before it reaches a later stage of the development cycle.